Frequently Asked Questions

 Ask us a question

 In the event of a ‘no deal’ situation, the Department for Transport has advised you will need to obtain an International Driving Permit to drive in the EU.
-You would need to show this in conjunction with your UK driving license and Green Card.
+You would need to show this in conjunction with your UK driving licence and Green Card.

 The IDP is issued by the Government, via Post Offices.
 Contact the Government for information on how to obtain one (insurers to do not issue IDPs).